-The degree of flood protection required by this Chapter is considered reasonable for regulatory purposes and is based on scientific and engineering considerations.
+The degree of flood protection required by this Chapter is considered reasonable for regulatory purposes, but does not imply total flood protection. and It is based on scientific and engineering considerations.
 Larger floods can and will occur on rare occasions.
 Flood height may be increased by man-made or natural causes.
 This Chapter does not imply that land outside the areas of special flood hazards or uses permitted within such areas will be free from flooding or flood damages.
-This Chapter shall not create liability on the part of the Town of Gorham or by any officer or employee thereof for any flood damage that result from reliance on this Chapter or any administrative decision lawfully made thereunder.
+This Chapter shall not create liability on the part of the Town of Gorham or by any officer or employee thereof for any flood damage that results from reliance on this Chapter or any administrative decision lawfully made thereunder.